Ucnt/chronicle-host-specific-traffic-alert-creator/README.md

 ## Post-Execution Steps

-   * For each rule, check through the domains for each host and validate that those domains are approved.
+   * For each rule, check through the domains for each host and validate that those domains are approved

-   * If any domains are NOT approved, investigate + remediate the issue and remove the domain from the rule.
+   * If any domains are NOT approved, investigate + remediate the issue and remove the domain from the rule

-   * Make the Chronicle rule live and enable alerting (if desired)
+   * Make the Chronicle rule live and, if desired, enable alerting